Kurth Kiln: History

-Dr Kurth was paid £5 for the use of his patented design (No 2563/41) and the total cost of establishing the kiln was 1,799 pounds 17 shillings and 2 pence.
+Dr Kurth was paid A£5 for the use of his patented design (Note: Patent No. 2563/41.) and the total cost of establishing the kiln was A£1,799, seventeen shillings and tuppence.
 The kiln commenced operation in March 1942 but transport difficulties combined with an oversupply of charcoal from private operators meant the kiln was used only intermittently during 1943 and was shut down soon after.
-Over the period of its operation, Kurth Kiln produced only 471 tons of charcoal which represented a tiny fraction of Victoria’s total production.
+Over the period of its operation, Kurth Kiln produced only 471 ST of charcoal, which represented a tiny fraction of Victoria’s total production.